-265. (Demand for extinguishment of usufruct)

-(1) If the usufructuary inflicts significant damage on or does not properly preserve the immovable that is the subject of the usufruct or otherwise breaches the spirit of the usufruct, the owner may demand that the court extinguish the usufruct.

-(2) A demand for extinguishment under paragraph (1) shall not preclude a claim for damages in tort against the usufructuary.
+- 266. (usufructuary's duty to report) - (1) If a third party asserts any rights over the immovable that is the subject of the usufruct, the usufructuary shall report without delay to the owner, but this provision shall apply in case the owner is already aware of such fact. - (2) The usufructuary shall have duty to compensate the damages of owner caused by the failure to report to the owner. - 267.
+(Demand for extinguishment of usufruct) - (1) If the usufructuary inflicts significant damage on or does not properly preserve the immovable that is the subject of the usufruct or otherwise breaches the spirit of the usufruct, the owner may demand that the court extinguish the usufruct. - (2) A demand for extinguishment under paragraph (1) shall not preclude a claim for damages in tort against the usufructuary. - 268. (extinguishment of the usufruct by the death of the initial usufructuary or the expiry of the term of the condition)

-266. (Other grounds for extinguishment of the usufruct)

-In addition to the provisions of Article 265 (Demand for extinguishment of usufruct), a usufruct shall be extinguished in the following cases:

-- (a) the death of the initial usufructuary; - (b) the expiry of the term or the fulfillment of the condition prescribed in the usufruct establishment agreement; - (c) renunciation of the usufruct by the usufructuary; or - (d) the complete loss of the immovable that is the subject of the usufruct.
+A usufruct shall be extinguished by the death of the initial usufructuary, or the expiry of the term of the condition prescribed in the usufruct establishment agreement.

-267. (Effect of extinguishment of usufruct)

-(1) Upon extinguishment of a usufruct, the immovable owner cannot demand that the usufructuary restore the immovable to its original condition unless the usufructuary has destroyed the immovable or fundamentally changed its nature.

-(2) Upon termination of a usufruct, the immovable owner shall acquire the ownership over any improvements and any structures installed on the immovable by the usufructuary without having to pay compensation to the usufructuary or its successor(s).

-(3) A special agreement may be made at variance with paragraphs (1) and (2); provided that such special agreement cannot be held up against third parties unless it is registered.

-268. (Loss of building that is the subject of the usufruct)

-(1) If a building above ground is the sole subject of the usufruct and such building is destroyed, the usufruct may not be exercised over the land.
+- 269. (Effect of extinguishment of usufruct) - (1) Upon extinguishment of a usufruct, the immovable owner cannot demand that the usufructuary restore the immovable to its original condition unless the usufructuary has destroyed the immovable or fundamentally changed its nature. - (2) Upon termination of a usufruct, the immovable owner shall acquire the ownership over any improvements and any structures installed on the immovable by the usufructuary without having to pay compensation to the usufructuary or its successor(s). - (3) A special agreement may be made at variance with paragraphs (1) and (2); provided that such special agreement cannot be held up against third parties unless it is registered. - 270.
+(Loss of building that is the subject of the usufruct) If a building above ground is the sole subject of the usufruct and such building is destroyed, the usufruct may not be exercised over the land.

-(2) If the subject of the usufruct is both land and building and the building is destroyed, the usufruct over the land shall survive.
+If the subject of the usufruct is both land and building and the building is destroyed, the usufruct over the land shall survive.

-269. (Allocation of expenses)
+271. (Allocation of expenses)

-(1) The usufructuary shall bear the cost of maintenance and repairs of the immovable that is the subject of the usufruct, and the owner shall bear the expense of major repairs; provided that if major repairs have become necessary because the usufructuary has failed to effect maintenance and repairs, the usufructuary shall bear the cost of such major repairs.

-(2) "Major repairs" under this Article refers to changes of walls, beams and pillars and foundations and to re-roofing, and "maintenance and repairs" refers to all other repairs.

-270. (Allocation of taxes and other imposts and insurance premiums)
+- (1) The usufructuary shall bear the cost of maintenance and repairs of the immovable that is the subject of the usufruct, and the owner shall bear the expense of major repairs; provided that if major repairs have become necessary because the usufructuary has failed to effect maintenance and repairs, the usufructuary shall bear the cost of such major repairs. - (2) "Major repairs" under this Article refers to changes of principal walls, beams and pillars and foundations and to re-roofing, whereas other repairs refer to maintenance and repairs. - (3) If the immovable subject to usufruct has been damaged or destroyed by force majeure, neither the owner nor the usufructuary is responsible for reconstruction or any other responsibilities for the damages or destruction. - 272.
+(Allocation of taxes and other imposts and insurance premiums)

-The usufructuary shall be obliged to pay taxes and other imposts relating to the subject immovable during the term of the usufruct together with the premiums on insurance over said immovable contracted by the owner prior to the establishment of the usufruct.
+During the term of the usufruct, the usufructuary has duty to pay taxes and other imposts relating to the immovable subject to usufruct, and to pay the premiums on insurance over said immovable contracted by the owner prior to the establishment of the usufruct.